On this page:

 - Automobile maintenance is not permitted in residential parking lots.
-Cars with expired tags or flat tires may be removed and stored at the owner’s expense.
+Cars with expired tags, flat tires, or in undrivable condition may be removed and stored at the owner’s expense.

 - Residents and their guests are expected to park in designated spaces assigned by Parking & Transportation Services.

 - Vehicles located in spaces with designated signage (AM spaces, Staff Spaces, 30-minute spaces) that do not meet the requirements on the signage are subject to ticketing and towing at the owner’s expense.

 - Vehicles are not to be parked in front of recycling bins or dumpsters at any time.